QUEENSLAND CHOIR GETS VOCAL ABOUT OUR PLACE - Westender - West End 4101

-A group of the Queensland Choir’s finest singers will lend their voices to premiere DeepBlue’s innovative new production, Our Place, on July 5-7 in Brisbane.
+A group of the Queensland’s finest singers will lend their voices to premiere the innovative new production, Our Place, on July 5-7 in Brisbane.

 The production, featuring the Queensland Choir’s singers, DeepBlue musicians, didjeribone player Tjupurru and a cast from Digi Youth Arts, explores the ever-changing relationship between neighbours and takes audiences from the bush to the backyard and balcony.